mjd3502/SWEN-261-Final-Project/docs/DesignDoc.md

 ### Definition of MVP
 >  _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._
-Each user logs in with their username, the manager of the system can log in with the username 'admin'.
+Each user logs in with their username, the manager of the system can log in with the username 'admin' which is reserved for them.

-The manager can add, remove and change needs stored in their cupboard.
+The manager can add, remove and change needs stored in their cupboard to reflect the needs of the organization.

-A helper can view that cupboard and select needs to add to their funding basket.
+A helper can view that cupboard and select needs to add to their funding basket, which is hidden from the manager.

 ### MVP Features